TrinhBTo/QueryFromDB/README.md

 ## Overview

 The goal of this project is to build a web application that uses various cloud services to interact with data.
-The application allows users to load data from a specified URL into cloud storage (Amazon S3 and then parse and load the data into a NoSQL database (DynamoDB).
+The application allows users to load data from a specified URL into cloud storage (Amazon S3) and then parse and load the data into a NoSQL database (DynamoDB).
 Users can also query the data based on exact matches of first and last names.

-- Clicking the "Load Data" button fetches data from a specified URL and stores it in both cloud storage and a NoSQL database.
+- Clicking the "Load Data" button fetches data from the specified URL and stores it in a NoSQL database.
 - The "Clear Data" button removes data from the cloud storage and empties or removes the NoSQL database.
 - Users can input first and last names and query the data for exact matches.
 - The website allows for repeated data loading without erasing existing records in the NoSQL database.